 Credit score vs credit report, seriously, what is the difference?
 A credit report is a historical tracking system of how you use credit.
 A credit score essentially summarizes your credit history into one number.
 The information and data contained in credit reports is used to calculate your 3-digit credit scores.
 If you are planning to apply for a car loan, mortgage, or credit card, lenders will look at two things to help determine how risky it is to lend you money and your ability to pay back any money you borrow: your credit scores and credit reports.

 What is a Credit Score?

-Your credit score is a number that represents your credit history and helps a lender or bank calculate the level of “risk” they take on by lending you money.
-The “risk” is the likelihood of you paying the money back.
+Your credit score is a number that represents your credit history.
+It helps a lender or bank calculate the level of risk they take on by lending you money.
+The risk is the likelihood of you paying the money back.
 In order to quantitate that risk, lenders use the credit score system.

 The FICO score rating system is the most commonly used credit score rating system.
 It’s the first thing a lender will look at when you apply.
-Your FICO score can range from 300-850, and 850 is the best possible score.
+Your FICO score can range from 300-850, with 850 being the best possible score.
 FICO takes a few things into consideration to determine your FICO score: payment history (35%), amounts owed (30%), length of credit history (15%), new credit (10%) and credit mix (10%) The following scores are how FICO breaks down your credit rating.